ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-library.md

 ---
-title: "sp library"
+title: "sp package"
 ---

 ### Background

 ----

 To start, let's consider the simplest vector feature - points.
 To contain all of the characteristics of a set of points, we need more than just set of latitudes and longitudes.
 We also need a coordinate reference system, a bounding box, data, and more.
-The `sp` package bundles all of these things together into a single object called an [S4](http://adv-r.had.co.nz/S4.html) object.
+The `sp` package bundles all of these things together into a single object called a `SpatialPointsDataFrame`.
+Think of it as a data frame that is bundled with other objects, such as a bounding box, a projection system (proj4string), and coordinates.

 ![SpatialClassesFig1](/AWRA_GIS_R_Workshop/figure/SpatialClassesFig1.png)

+This type of feature is called an [S4](http://adv-r.had.co.nz/S4.html) object.
 The structure of S4 objects can be intimidating and a difficult to work with.
-Perhaps because of these drawbacks, there has been a big movement towards the newer `sf` package for working with vector data (covered in a subsequent section).
-However, numerous packages still use the  `sp` object structure (see the image below tweeted by [Colin Gillespie](https://twitter.com/csgillespie/status/854438264538845184)), so we need ti to learn to navigate the current R spatial ecosystem.
+Perhaps because of this (and other reasons), there has been a big movement towards the newer `sf` package for working with vector data (covered in a subsequent section).
+However, numerous packages still use the  `sp` object structure (see the image below tweeted by [Colin Gillespie](https://twitter.com/csgillespie/status/854438264538845184)), so we need to learn about them.

 ![CRANdependencies](/AWRA_GIS_R_Workshop/figure/CRANdependencies.jpg)